dimashidayat99/car_detection_system/README.md

 2. Click "Browse files" to upload one or more image files.
 3. The app will display the images with bounding boxes around detected cars and classify each car.
 4. The manufacturer and model of each classified car will be shown below the cropped car image.
+5. The app will also detect and classify multiple cars within a single image.

 ## 9. Live Application